dirakx1/Dockeriot/README.md

 # Dockeriot

-Dockeriot is an apps development platform for IOT devices using docker Dockeriot aims to enable all the features of containers (in our case docker containers) for applications under an Internet of things (IOT) environment.
+Dockeriot is an apps development platform for IOT devices using docker (and possibly kubernates!)
+Dockeriot aims to enable all the features of containers (in our case docker containers) for applications under an Internet of things (IOT) environment.

 Applications of dockeriot include:
 * Testing and deploying of complex applications on many devices in a replicable and scalable way.
-* Fast integration of new features in a chain of devices allowing fast testing deploying and integration.
+* Fast integration of new features in a chain of devices allowing testing deploying and integration.
 * Fast integration with distributed technologies like blockchain.

 Note: Although here we depict a general platform, the first layer that is developed is the "things layer"